AURIN/tilez/README.md

 NOTE: Un-defined zoom levels return a GeoJSON with no features.

-## Cluster of VTS processes
+## Cluster of Tilez processes

-VTS starts (with app.js) by spinning up as many processes as CPUs; these processes are monitored for RSS memory consumption and killed and re-spawned if necessary.
+Tilez starts (with app.js) by spinning up as many processes as CPUs; these processes are monitored for RSS memory consumption and killed and re-spawned if necessary.